observIQ/terraform-provider-bindplane/docs/index.md

 ---
-page_title: "Provider: BindPlane Observability Pipelines"
+page_title: "Provider: Bindplane Observability Pipelines"
 description: |-
-   The BindPlane provider is used to configure your BindPlane OP resources
+   The Bindplane provider is used to configure your Bindplane resources
 ---

-# BindPlane OP Provider
+# Bindplane Provider

-The BindPlane provider is used to configure your [BindPlane OP](https://observiq.com/solutions/bindplane-op/) resources.
+The Bindplane provider is used to configure your [Bindplane](https://observiq.com/solutions/bindplane-op/) resources.

 To learn the basics of Terraform using follow the hands-on [get started tutorials](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/infrastructure-as-code).